jsheng08/trivechain-core/.github/ISSUE_TEMPLATE.md

 <!--- Remove sections that do not apply -->

-This issue tracker is only for technical issues related to Trivechain.
+This issue tracker is only for technical issues related to Trivechain Core.

-General Trivechain questions and/or support requests and are best directed to the [Trivechain Reddit](https://www.reddit.com/r/trivechain/).
+General Trivechain questions and/or support requests and are best directed to the [Trivechain Discord](https://discord.gg/jhbaf5E).

-To report critical security issues, email infosec@trivechain.com and/or see the TRIVECHAIN bug bounty program on [Bugcrowd](https://bugcrowd.com/trivechaindigitalcash) instead of creating Github issues.
+To report critical security issues, email support@trivechain.com
 ### Describe the issue

 ### Can you reliably reproduce the issue?